11th Hussars: The 19th century

-With the exception of a short spell in Egypt in 1801, the regiment did not see active service again until it was sent to Portugal in April 1811, where it joined the Peninsular War campaign.
+With the exception of a short spell in Egypt during the victorious campaign of 1801, the regiment did not see active service again until it was sent to Portugal in April 1811, where it joined the Peninsular War campaign.
 In August, a ten-man piquet was surprised and captured at San Martín de Trevejo in Spain, an incident that may have given rise to the regiment's nickname, The Cherry Pickers, which tradition associates with a mishap occurring in the vicinity of a cherry orchard.
 It fought at Badajoz in April 1812 and the Battle of Salamanca in July 1812 before returning to Britain.
-During the campaign of 1815, it was part of Vandeleur's 4th Cavalry Brigade, fighting at Quatre Bras and Waterloo.
+During the campaign of 1815, it arrived at Ostend as part of Vandeleur's brigade, and went on to fight at Quatre Bras and Waterloo.

 In 1819, the regiment moved to India, where it remained until 1836.
-Shortly before returning to Britain, the Earl of Cardigan became lieutenant-colonel; he embarked on a series of changes, which were intended to increase regimental prestige but resulted in a number of highly publicised disputes, including the so-called 'Black Bottle' affair.
+It was deployed at the Siege of Bharatpur between 1825 and 1826.
+Shortly before returning to Britain, the Earl of Cardigan became lieutenant-colonel; embarked on a series of changes, which were intended to increase regimental prestige but resulted in a number of highly publicised disputes, including the so-called 'Black Bottle' affair.

-In 1840, it was named 11th (Prince Albert's Own) Hussars after Prince Albert, Queen Victoria's consort, who became colonel of the regiment.
-Prince Albert's interests included military tactics and equipment and he helped design a new uniform for the regiment named after him.
-Purely by coincidence, this included "cherry" or crimson coloured trousers, unique among British regiments and worn ever since in most orders, except battledress and fatigues.
+In 1840, the 11th Light Dragoons served as escort to Prince Albert on his arrival in England to marry Queen Victoria.
+She appointed Prince Albert colonel of the regiment. and granted them the title 11th (Prince Albert's Own) Hussars.
+Prince Albert's interests included military tactics and equipment and he helped design the regiment's new uniforms.

 The regiment served in the Crimean War, as part of the Light Brigade commanded by Cardigan, now a Major General and fought at the Battle of Alma in September 1854.
 It was also involved in the Charge of the Light Brigade in October 1854; due to miscommunication, Cardigan led the brigade against unbroken and more numerous Russian forces and while able to withdraw to its starting position, it suffered heavy losses as a result.

 The 11th lost three officers and 55 men in the debacle, while Lieutenant Dunn was awarded the Victoria Cross for rescuing two members of his troop.
-Edward Woodham of the 11th Hussars later acted as Chairman of the organising committee for the 21st Anniversary dinner held at Alexandra Palace for survivors of the Charge.
+Edward Woodham of the 11th Hussars later acted as chairman of the organising committee for the 21st Anniversary dinner held at Alexandra Palace for survivors of the Charge.
 The regiment was renamed the 11th (or Prince Albert's Own) Hussars in 1861.
 A detachment took part in the 1884 Nile Expedition and during the Second Boer War, it participated in the February 1900 Relief of Ladysmith.

 In 1911 Prince Albert's great-grandson Crown Prince Wilhelm of Prussia became colonel-in-chief of the regiment.
 He was removed in October 1914 following the outbreak of the First World War.